 Joshi has three friends along with him everywhere, who are also going through the same phase of love-like feelings.

 The treatment of this movie is gentle & sweet.
 Nicely written characters & sincerely performed by each of the actors.

 We see maturity in Direction & Written for an immature love story.

 Adapted from the novel of the same name by Milind Bokil.

 Mumbai Pune Mumbai

-The film has the well-paced Screenplay.
+The film has a well-paced Screenplay.
 Characters keep shifting their places from one to another, so it becomes a ride throughout the city.
 It is one of the Best Marathi Romantic Movies of All Time, it was in remade in Hindi as Mumbai Delhi Mumbai.

 Story & Screenplay: Satish Rajwade, Parag Kulkarni

 “What’s she up to these days?”
 This is the central plot of this film.